smajidy/smajidy.github.io/_pages/about.md

   </div>
 </div>

-I'm a [Banting Postdoctoral Fellow](https://banting.fellowships-bourses.gc.ca/en/home-accueil.html) at Harvard University, working with [Misha Lukin](https://lukin.physics.harvard.edu/) and [Michael Gullans](https://rqs.umd.edu/research/research-groups/gullans-research-group).
-My work seeks to realize the scientific potential of quantum computing by overcoming two key challenges: scaling quantum processors to larger, more reliable systems, and identifying tasks where quantum devices clearly outperform classical methods.
+I'm a [Banting Postdoctoral Fellow](https://banting.fellowships-bourses.gc.ca/en/home-accueil.html) at Harvard University, interested in quantum error correction and fault-tolerant applications, thermalization and dynamics of quantum many-body systems, and the intersection of AI and quantum computing.

 During my PhD, I co-wrote the textbook [Building Quantum Computers](https://www.amazon.com/Building-Quantum-Computers-Practical-Introduction/dp/1009417010) as lead author, published by Cambridge University Press.
 My PhD work was recognized with top honours from the Science department at Waterloo ([WB Pearson Medal](https://uwaterloo.ca/current-graduate-students/catalogs/graduate-funding-and-awards-database/wb-pearson-medal)), the Institute for Quantum Computing ([IQC Achievement Award](https://uwaterloo.ca/current-graduate-students/catalogs/graduate-funding-and-awards-database/iqc-achievement-award)), and the Perimeter Institute ([John Brodie Memorial Award](https://annualreport.2024.perimeterinstitute.ca/training/phd-students/#:~:text=PhD%20students%20Shayan%20Majidy%20and%20Shengqi%20Sang%20awarded%20Brodie%20Memorial%20Prize)).

 Research interests
 ======

-Quantum computation is not defined at a single level of abstraction.
-It is carried by noisy physical systems, encoded into logical degrees of freedom via error-correcting codes, and deployed within hardware architectures to address concrete applications.
-My research works across these layers.

-**Quantum error correction.** Quantum computers must run deep circuits despite decoherence, and quantum error correction (QEC) is the only known mechanism for achieving this—but existing approaches impose prohibitive overheads.
-My research reduces this cost.
-By adopting a gate-first design perspective—fixing a target set of operations and then identifying which codes realize them with minimal overhead—I introduced phantom codes, a family of codes whose internal structure allows zero-overhead logical entangling gates with perfect fidelity.
-In noisy simulations, these codes achieve one-to-two-order-of-magnitude improvements in logical fidelity over the surface code on workloads with dense entangling structure.
+*Quantum error correction*—Most efforts to reduce error-correction overhead focus on maximizing how many logical qubits you can store — but a qubit you can store and not operate on is not very useful.
+My recent work starts from the other end: fix the gates you need, then find the best codes that support them.
+This led to phantom codes, which can implement any CNOT circuit in-block with zero overhead and perfect fidelity.

-**Fault-tolerant quantum architectures.** The constraints imposed by algorithms, QEC codes, and hardware must be addressed jointly, since choices at one level shape what is achievable at the others.
-This perspective informed my design of a neutral-atom fault-tolerant architecture, published in *Nature*, where I was the first-listed theory author.
-In this scheme, deep circuits are enabled by sustained entropy removal at the physical layer through repeated teleportation, while universality is achieved by integrating multiple logical-layer gate constructions.
+*Fault-tolerant quantum architectures*—Algorithms, error-correcting codes, and hardware must be co-designed, as choices at one level shape what is achievable at the others.
+My work develops fault-tolerant architectures—efficiently mapping applications to hardware and designing schemes to achieve universality and reduce the overhead of logical gates—with a recent focus on neutral-atom platforms.

-**Quantum thermodynamics & noncommuting charges.** A standard assumption in physics is that conserved quantities commute.
-Yet charges need not commute—a fact central to quantum uncertainty relations.
-During my PhD, I helped establish noncommuting-charge physics as a distinct subfield, showing that noncommuting charges can increase entanglement entropy, remove non-stationary dynamics in many-body systems, and induce critical phases in monitored quantum circuits.
-This work culminated in a lead-authored review in *Nature Reviews Physics*.
-Understanding the microscopic mechanisms governing entropy production and information flow continues to inform my work on error correction and fault tolerance.
+*Quantum thermodynamics*—A standard assumption in physics is that conserved quantities commute, yet charges need not — a fact central to quantum theory.
+During my PhD, I helped establish noncommuting-charge physics as a distinct subfield, showing that noncommuting charges can increase entanglement, remove non-stationary dynamics in many-body systems, and induce critical phases in monitored quantum circuits.
+I co-authored a Perspective on this emerging field in *Nature Reviews Physics*.

 Education & academic positions
 ======